 When it comes to bedsores and malnutrition, you will want to know the facts on how it happened.
 It is rare for a long-term care or nursing home facility to be forthcoming with such information because most bedsores (or bed sores) are the result of nursing home neglect.
 In short, bed sores are caused by unrelieved pressure on the body.
 That is why they are also commonly called pressure sores.
-However, other factors including malnutrition can also play a part in bed sore development and deterioration.
-If a resident is not properly nourished, the chances of him or her developing a bed sore is significantly increased.
+Other factors including malnutrition can play a part in bed sore development and deterioration.
+If a resident is not properly nourished, the chances of him or her developing a bed sore are significantly increased.

-A Nursing Home’s Failure to Keep Their Residents Nourished
+A Nursing Home’s Failure to Keep its Residents Nourished

-Philadelphia / PA or NJ nursing home residents depend upon staff members to provide them adequate amounts of food to meet their nutritional needs.
-Many times residents cannot feed themselves and rely on staff members to take the time to feed them.
-It is the responsibility of the nursing home to determine which residents need assistance with eating and to ensure all residents nutritional needs are being met.
-This is particularly important for those residents at risk or those who have already developed a bed sore.
+Nursing home residents rely on diligent staff members to provide them adequate amounts of food to meet their nutritional needs.
+Unfortunately, many residents cannot feed themselves and must rely on staff members for this task.
+It is the responsibility of the nursing home to determine which residents need assistance with eating and to ensure that all residents’ nutritional needs are being met.
+This is particularly important for those who are at risk for or have already developed a bed sore.
 Poor nutritional intake can make the skin more vulnerable to wounds and can make the healing process much more difficult.

-When a Philadelphia / PA or NJ nursing home, elderly residents are most likely neglected where there is short-staffing, which is when bedsores and malnutrition can occur.
+In Bucks County, Montgomery, Philadelphia, or any PA & NJ nursing home, elderly residents are most likely neglected where there is short-staffing, which is when bedsores and malnutrition can occur.
 It takes time to feed residents who cannot care for themselves.
 If a nursing home is short-staffed, proper nutritional needs are not provided and vulnerable nursing home residents become malnourished.
-As a result of this nursing home neglect, bed sores often develop and deteriorate to severe wounds rapidly.
-Bedsore development of malnourished residents is one of the most common signs of neglect found in Philadelphia / PA and NJ nursing home facilities and throughout Pennsylvania and New Jersey.
+As a result of this nursing home neglect, bed sores often develop and rapidly deteriorate to severe wounds.
+Bedsore development of malnourished residents is one of the most common signs of neglect found in Philadelphia nursing home facilities and throughout Pennsylvania and New Jersey.

-You should know that the nearly all bed sores that develop at Philadelphia / PA and NJ nursing homes are avoidable if proper pressure relief and nourishment is provided.
+Bedsores that develop in nursing homes are mostly avoidable if proper pressure relief and nourishment is provided.

 Nursing homes or long-term care facilities never want to take responsibility for the development and/or deterioration of a bed sore.
-A nursing home will make every effort to convince family members that the bed sore was the result of factors out of the nursing staff’s control.
+A nursing home will firmly try to convince family members that the bed sore was the result of factors out of the nursing staff’s control.
 In Philadelphia and its suburban neighbors (Bucks, Montgomery, Chester, and Delaware counties), as well as all over Pennsylvania and New Jersey, nursing home care providers typically point to the resident’s age and/or medical conditions as the reason for the bed sore.
-Do not be so quick to believe this.
+Be careful not to quickly accept this reason.
 Most bed sores are entirely avoidable when proper care is provided.

-Bed sores and Malnutrition are Signs of Nursing Home Neglect
+Bed Sores and Malnutrition Can Be Signs of Nursing Home Neglect